Key Takeaways

 Bipolar 1 and bipolar 2 disorder share many similarities, but they are distinct conditions.
 And the main difference between the two conditions is mania versus hypomania.
 Fortunately, both types of bipolar disorder are manageable with the right support.

 Rula takes the guesswork out of finding the right therapist for you with our therapist-matching program.
 In less than three minutes, you can match with a therapist who takes your insurance.
-And our network of over 8,000 therapists means you can be seen this week — from the comfort of your own home.
+And our network of over 10,000 therapists means you can be seen as soon as tomorrow — from the comfort of your own home.
 And if medication is a part of your treatment plan, we can also connect you with an in-network psychiatric provider.

 More From Rula